stolostron/hypershift-addon-operator/docs/hypershift_operator_configuration.md

       --wait-until-available                           If true, pauses installation until hypershift operator has been rolled out and its webhook service is available (if installing the webhook)
 ```

-You optionally create some secrets to [configure a hosting cluster](https://github.com/stolostron/hypershift-addon-operator/blob/main/docs/provision_hosted_cluster_on_mce_local_cluster.md#configuring-the-hosting-cluster).
+You can create secrets to [configure a hosting cluster](https://github.com/stolostron/hypershift-addon-operator/blob/main/docs/provision_hosted_cluster_on_mce_local_cluster.md#configuring-the-hosting-cluster).
 The hypershift addon agent uses these secrets to build some of these installation flags.

 ## OIDC S3 credentials secret